 At Forever Young, the interior design will be a throwback to the 1960’s.
 Apartments will have shag carpeting and bean bag chairs (elevated of course – even I have trouble working my derriere out of the traditional floor-model bean bags and I have a while to go until I reach 55).
 Apartments can have bongs, hanging beads and lava lamp accents.
 My complex will be in a medicinal marijuana-sanctioned state so those bongs will have a practical purpose as well.
 I will also offer a variety of activities for my residents.
 I know, there are activities at the normal 55+ communities too, but my community will take activities to a new level.

 Beatles Bowling – Glow-in-the-dark bowling is all the rage today, and I think my residents will get a kick out of it.
-Of course, since we are dealing with some people who might still have LSD flashbacks especially when exposed to strobe-lighting effects, we will also offer Peter, Paul and Mary Bowling or boring, fluorescent-light bowling.
-Beatles Bowling will be more than an activity; it will be a competitve sport.
+Of course, since we are dealing with some people who might still have LSD flashbacks especially when exposed to strobe-light effects, we will also offer Peter, Paul and Mary Bowling or lava lamp bowling.
+Beatles Bowling will be more than an activity; it will be a competitive sport.
 Forever Young will set up inter-community competitions with other complexes, and our team will be known as “The ROLLING HeadSTONES”

 Beach Boys Pools, Spas and Aquatic Center – Swim, enjoy aquacise classes, float on a noodle — whatever.
 There are no real rules for the pool area except that no peeing is allowed.
 Wear a bathing suit or not – this is a “free zone”, so enjoy.

 The Grateful Dead Gardening Club: Listen to all the classic Dead Tunes as you grow whatever you want to grow in raised beds which means no kneeling on the ground which means no knee and hip injuries.